Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 The scope of the exchange format encompasses four types of data including the waveforms, the catalogs and system information and grids.
 The proposed format exploits versatile and powerful formats broadly adopted by the seismology community.

 To facilitate the adoption of the format and the manipulation of seismological objects, we are releasing the $\mu$quake (micro-quake) library, an open source Python API built on top of Obspy.
 The $\mu$quake library provide access to objects and functions enabling to transparent handling of elements specific to $\mu$seismic monitoring.
-For instance, it allows defining a
+Amongts many features, it allows the seamless use of a Cartesian coordinate system instead of the latitude and longitude.

 The table below provides an overview of the different types of data and the proposed containers.